 We are a registered charity and aim to improve the quality of life for those living and working in the central London neighbourhood of Fitzrovia.
+We do this by running a number of community projects to provide public benefit.

 We have been based at the Fitzrovia Neighbourhood Centre (a small 18th century building with a Victorian shop front) on the corner of Tottenham Street and Goodge Place since 1975.